jefg60/ansible-orchestration-linux/README.md

 Role Name
 =========

-Sets up linux client servers with an ansible user with one and only one public ssh key which matches the ansible orchestration server's private key.
+Sets up linux client servers with an ansible user with one and only one public ssh key which matches the ansible master server's private key.
 We use the exclusive: yes parameter on the key deploy task to ensure that if the master's key is changed, the old key is removed from the dependant nodes.

 Requirements
 ------------